Chapter 4

 REDUCTION OF BITE FORCES

 Within the last couple of centuries, in a development which was extremely sudden by evolutionary standards, our food became so soft that our jaw systems stopped receiving the bite forces they need to stimulate and regulate healthy facial growth.
 The human diet had been softening ever since the use of fire for cooking, and then further in the transition from hunting to farming, accompanied by slight rounding of the cranium and lengthening of the face.
 However, these changes did not result in pathology or asymmetry.
-It was only after the rapid spread of industrialization in the nineteenth and twentieth centuries, when we started consuming most of our calories in liquids, oils, and soft food; that our jaw muscles became too weak to properly regulate and coordinate the diverse growth processes in the upper and lower jawbones.
+It was only after the rapid spread of industrialization in the nineteenth and twentieth centuries, when we started consuming most of our calories in liquids, oils, and soft food; that our jaw muscles became too weak to properly regulate and coordinate the diverse growth processes in the upper and lower jawbones, leading to a widespread TMJ disorders as well as associated breathing and postural symptoms.
+Without tough resistant foods to stimulate the ideal type of exercise the jaw muscles get from healthy functional chewing, our bite forces only achieve about half the strength they did in our ancestors.
+Similar losses of jaw muscle strength have been produced experimentally by raising various species of animals on soft food diets, along with smaller body mass, less dense bone, narrower maxillae, smaller mandibles and condyles, and thinner tooth sockets.

 REDUCTION OF BITE STABILITY

 Bite stability is a reflection of jaw muscle strength, and our bites have become more unstable as our jaw muscles have become weaker.
 Baboons raised on soft food have less stable bites, and humans with a more stable bite on one side usually have stronger jaw muscles on that side.
-A study of modern humans chewing gum showed that strengthening their jaw muscles caused an increase in bite stability.
-(Hung H-J, Hwangbo NK, Park Y, et al. Effects of gum chewing training on occlusal force, masseter muscle thickness, and mandibular shape: A randomised controlled clinical trial.
-J Oral Rehab 2024) Without tough resistant foods to stimulate the ideal type of exercise the jaw muscles get from healthy functional chewing, our bite forces only achieve about half the strength they did in our ancestors.
-Similar losses of jaw muscle strength have been produced experimentally by raising various species of animals on soft food diets, along with smaller body mass, less dense bone, narrower maxillae, smaller mandibles and condyles, and thinner tooth sockets.
+A study of modern humans chewing gum showed that strengthening their jaw muscles caused an increase in bite stability.1

 Unstable bites sustain themselves, because they cause collisions between teeth, which trigger protective reflexes that limit jaw muscle forces, which prevent bites from receiving enough consistent closing forces to align the teeth properly.
 When chewing soft food, the teeth penetrate the bolus and collide, triggering a jaw opening reflex that immediately shuts down the activity of the jaw closing muscles.
 When a bite is unstable, the jaw muscles function in a manner that is guarded and hypervigilant, with increased resting tensions and decreased functional forces, somewhat like the way your leg muscles would function when walking barefoot on gravel.
 Studies have shown that bite interferences which cause collisions between teeth inhibit jaw muscle forces, while elimination of bite interferences increases jaw muscle forces.

-The instability in modern human bite tables can be seen in its "occlusal interface", which is composed of jagged peaks and valleys, as seen below.
+The instability in modern human bite tables can be seen in its "occlusal interface", composed of jagged peaks and valleys, as seen below.
 In pre-industrial bites, the teeth fit well over such a large area that investigators cannot identify a single centric bite position.
 This phenomenon is not just due to wear, because it can also be seen in tribes that ate largely tree fruit, like bananas, and encountered little tooth wear.
-In contrast, in post-industrial bites like ours, the teeth only fit well within a small central area.
+In contrast, in post-industrial bites like ours, if the teeth fit well, they only fit well within a small central area.

 UNSTABLE INTERPROXIMAL JOINTS

-One contributer to bite instability is the smaller interproximal contact areas that allow teeth to shift more easily buccally or lingually.
-Small interproximal contact areas are not as effective as larger ones in keeping the teeth in line with the rest of the dental arch.
+One contributer to modern bite instability is the smaller interproximal contact areas that allow teeth to shift more easily buccally or lingually.
 The interproximal joints from a modern teenager are shown below.
 They can be contrasted with those from rural India in the last century, seen in chapter 2.

 Although the interproximal contact areas are smaller than it used to be, they still help stabilize the arches.
 It's hard to understand why dentists try to make restorations with convex interproximal contact areas.
 They are not biomimetic in functioning teeth.